mobxjs/mobx/docs/subclassing.md

 # Subclassing

 Subclassing is supported with [limitations](#limitations).
 Most notably you can only **override actions/flows/computeds on prototype** - you cannot override _[field declarations](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes#field_declarations)_.
-Use `override` annotation for methods/getters overriden in subclass - see example below.
+Use the `override` annotation for methods/getters overridden in a subclass - see example below.
 Try to keep things simple and prefer composition over inheritance.

 ```javascript
 import { makeObservable, observable, computed, action, override } from "mobx"